 1. Razer Ornata

-Not everything is rosy with the Ornata Chroma, however, as some folks do find it hard to justify getting this over a full-on mechanical given its price point and this is a viewpoint we tend to agree with as well especially if you are looking for absolute performance one way or another.
-Also, the clicks have been reported to be inconsistent by many users especially the feel of the spacebar over time.
+Not everything is rosy with the Ornata Chroma, however, as some folks do find it hard to justify getting this over a full-on mechanical given its price point, and this is a viewpoint we tend to agree with.
+Especially if you are mainly looking for performance.
+Also, the clicks have been reported to be inconsistent by many users, especially the feel of the spacebar over time.

 How to Pick the Best Keyboard – Buying Guide

 There are many different keyboards offering many different solutions.
 We at Progamerreview look through all these features and ascertain which features are essential and need to be uncompromised for a great gaming experience.
 Irrespective of your gaming level, if you are in the market for a gaming keyboard, make sure you keep all these factors in mind when making your purchase decision.